-Any member of the public can ask questions at meetings of the Council, its Boards, Sub-Boards or the Standards and Governance Committee?
-These are known as Public Questions.
+Any member of the public can ask questions at meetings of the Council, its Boards, or Sub-Boards These are known as Public Questions.

 What sort of question can I ask?

-- Your question would have to be in connection with a matter relating to the functions of the Council or Terms of Reference of the Board, Sub-Board or Standards and Governance Committee
+- Your question would have to be in connection with a matter relating to the functions of the Council or Terms of Reference of the Board or Sub-Board

 - A question would not be allowed if it were considered to be vexatiousor frivolous, of a confidential nature or relates totally or mainly to the interests of an individual e.g. a housing benefit application

 How do I go about asking a question?

 - You will need to sbmit the question in writing, to the Borough Solicitor by noon, two working days before the meeting is due to take place i.e. if the meeting is on a Thursday you would have to give notice by noon on the Tuesday before.
 If the meeting were on a Tuesday you would have to give notice by noon on the previous Friday.
 If there is a bank holiday in between you will have to allow an extra day (or two at Easter)

 - You will have to address your question orally to the Chairman and in turn the Chairman, or person nominated by him or her, will provide a response

 Are there any restrictions in place when I actually ask my question?

 There are some.
 These are in place to make sure the process is manageable.